DreamingNice/Voxel-Launcher/README.md

 ## ☕ JAVA

-The launcher currently supports Java platforms, but you need to install one of the following versions:
+The launcher currently supports Java platforms, but you need to install following versions:

 - Java 8
 - Java 17